Bullsh*t Jobs

 Doomed bloatedness

-One of my recent tasks at the investment bank was to analyze what a couple of software code templates provided by Microsoft could be used for.
-Anyone familiar with software development would be able to do this in a couple of hours at most.
+One of my recent tasks at the investment bank was to analyze what a couple of software code templates provided by Microsoft could be used for… I completed my part in a few minutes and pretended it took much longer.

 source